delphictech/expo-template/README.md

 # <img src="https://raw.githubusercontent.com/maetio/expo-template/main/assets/MaetSvg.svg" width="50" align="center" margin-bottom="15px"> Maet Expo Template
-This repository contains a template configured with various tools and practices that are used for mobile development at Maet.
-This template will be continually updated as our stack and knowledge of "best practices" evolve, but **it can be viewed as an introduction into our software development philosophy**.
-The template itself comes configured with a simple authentication flow for guest sign-in and password authentication.
+Ready-to-use mobile template built for a scalability with **typescript**, the **expo workflow**, **storybook**, and **firebase**.
+Used for open-source education and kickstarting mobile applications.
+This template will be continually updated as our stack and knowledge of "best practices" evolve, and **it can be viewed as an introduction into our software development philosophy at Maet**.

 > To use this template, make sure to have the [Expo CLI](https://docs.expo.io/workflow/expo-cli/) installed and run: